biosustain/apoptosis/report.md

 We have measurements of the total cell volume, i.e. $R(t) + Q_a(t) + Q_c(t)$ at
 several time points, for cell cultures with the following structure:

-- 9 genetic designs, comprising 7 genetic interventions and two control designs.
+- 8 genetic designs, comprising 7 genetic interventions and a control design.
-- Between 1 and 4 clones implementing each design
+- Between 3 and 4 clones implementing each design.
 - Two technical replicates for each clone.
+- For each technical replicate, measurements of total cell volume at 24 hour intervals for between 3 and 5 days.

 Replicates of the same clone are biologically identical, though we expect some variation in measurements due to the experimental conditions.
 Clones with the